-Many chemo drugs are useful in treating lymphoma patients.
+Many chemo drugs are useful in treating lymphoma.
 Often, several drugs are combined.
 The number of drugs, their doses, and the length of treatment depend on the type and stage of the lymphoma.
-Some of the drugs commonly used to treat lymphoma include (divided into groups by how they work):
+Here are some of the drugs more commonly used to treat lymphoma (divided into groups based on how they work):

 - Cytarabine (ara-C)